Ernie Roth: Other media

 Roth on many occasions (when out of character and greasepaint mustache) co-hosted the syndicated Big Time Wrestling show with fellow announcer Bob Finnegan until 1969 when the hosting duties went to Lord Athol Layton.

-Personal life and death
+Personal life

 Roth was revealed posthumously to be homosexual, although some claim they were aware of his sexual orientation during his lifetime.
 He was the godfather of protégé Don Muraco's daughter.
 His parents were Evrum (Edward) Roth and Rizel (Rose) Stern.
 According to the autobiography of former WWE referee and wrestler Dangerous Danny Davis, Roth was also in charge of helping get the ring to all shows.
 The position was eventually taken over by Davis himself after Roth's death.

+Death

 On October 12, 1983, Roth died of a heart attack at his Fort Lauderdale, Florida home at the age of 57.
-Later WWF manager The Wizard claimed to be in communion with Roth's spirit.
 In 1995, Roth was inducted into the WWE Hall of Fame class of 1995 by his friend and protégé Sgt.
 Slaughter.